Everything We Know About Amazon Prime's 'The Boys' Season 2

 'The Boys' are, you guessed it, back in town.

-Season 1 only premiered in late July, but it doesn't seem like we're going to have to wait too long for Season 2 -- Amazon announced that it had already renewed the series for a second season at 2019's San Diego Comic-Con.
-Production seems to be rolling along: executive producers Seth Rogen and Evan Goldberg told Collider in August 2019 that they had already watched the first episode of Season 2.
+Season 1 premiered last July, and it didn't take long for Amazon to announce, at the 2019 San Diego Comic-Con, that it had already renewed the series for a second season.
+Production rolled quickly along, with executive producers Seth Rogen and Evan Goldberg telling Collider in August 2019 that they'd already watched the first episode of Season 2.
 With the continuation of Billy, Hughie, the Homelander, and everyone else's stories on the horizon, here's everything we know about The Boys Season 2.

 When will The Boys Season 2 premiere?

-While the first season of The Boys all dropped at once, for Season 2 Amazon is taking a different approach, releasing the first three episodes on the premiere date and then the rest weekly every Friday until the finale on October 9.
+While the first season of The Boys dropped all at once, Amazon is taking a different approach with Season 2.
+It'll release the first three episodes on the premiere date and then the rest every Friday until the finale on October 9.

 While so many of this year's film and TV have been impacted by production shutdowns and quarantine, The Boys had already wrapped production on Season 2 in November 2019, per an Instagram post from star Karl Urban.
 In May, showrunner Eric Kripke shared on Twitter that the rest of postproduction was being finished remotely, making The Boys one of the luckier shows to come out of quarantine relatively unscathed.